MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Move Image Repository

-When a new container image is created using the `New-ContainerImage` command, this image is stored in the default location `C:\ProgramData\Microsoft\Windows\Hyper-V\Container Image Store`.
+When a new container image is created using the `New-ContainerImage` command, this image is stored in the default location 'C:\ProgramData\Microsoft\Windows\Hyper-V\Container Image Store'.
 This repository can be moved using the `Move-ContainerImageRepository` command.
-For example, the following would create a new container image repository at the location of `c:\contianer-images`.
+For example, the following would create a new container image repository at the location of 'c:\container-images'.

 ```powershell
 Move-ContainerImageRepository -Path c:\container-images
 ```
 > The path used with `Move-ContainerImageRepository` command must not already exist when running the command.

-## Manage Images Docker
+## Container Images Docker

 ### List Images <!--2-->